SaishJ/React-Router/README.md

 ### 9. URL Params

 > To extract `Route` parameter need to import hook `useParams()`.
 This hook return an object of key-value pairs.ss

+### 10. Search Params

+> Add or Remove search param `React Router` provide hook called `useSearchParams()`.
+This hook is same as `useState()` in React.
+Instead of storing state in memory store in URL.
+> `Search Params` use when apply a filter in a listing page. example: Amazon, Flipkart, etc.